Helping a Patient by Sinead Fahey

 Ambulance Driver by Eileen Mulrooney

 Blood, Sweat and Tears is an exhibition of artworks by Kilkenny Collective for Arts Talent (KCAT) studio artists in response to the acute hospital context.
-Invited by WHAT, the artists, Lorna Corrigan, Eileen Mulrooney, Sinead Fahey and Margaret Walker, made various site visits to Waterford Regional Hospital to gather ideas to research for this exhibition.
+Invited by WHAT, the artists, Lorna Corrigan, Eileen Mulrooney, Sinead Fahey and Margaret Walker, made various site visits to University Hospital Waterford to gather ideas to research for this exhibition.

 KCAT is a vibrant organisation located in Callan, Co.
 Kilkenny, where creativity exists in abundance.
 The KCAT studio provides an opportunity for people with special needs to develop as professional artists.